chaitalighadi771/Project-portfolio--Chaitali-Ghadi/README.md

 ## About Me

-I Chaitali Ghadi, a recent graduate with a B.Sc. in Actuarial Science and Quantitative Finance, My academic and project experience lies at the intersection of quantitative modeling, financial analytics, and machine learning.
+I Chaitali Ghadi, a graduate with a B.Sc. in Actuarial Science and Quantitative Finance, My academic and project experience lies at the intersection of quantitative modeling, financial analytics, and machine learning.

 Throughout my degree, I have worked on practical, data-driven projects involving interest rate derivatives, exotic option pricing, portfolio risk evaluation, and predictive modeling using Python, R, and Excel.
 I enjoy solving analytical problems with precision, creativity, and curiosity.